Bhind district: Chhatri of Malhar Rao Holkar, Alampur

 Maharani Ahilyabai Holkar built the chhatri of Malhar Rao Holkar at Alampur in Bhind district in 1766.
 It is marked by carvings.
 It is built on the pattern of the chhatris of Holkar rulers at Indore.

 Shri Rawatpura Dham

 The temple of Hindu Lord Hanuman is situated at Lahar tehsil of Bhind.
 This place is known as Rawatpura Dham and is under in Lahar tehsil.

 Fort of Ater

 Ater Fort was built by king Badan Singh Bhadauria from 1664 to 1668.
 The Fort of Ater is located near Ater town, 35 km from Bhind and 40 km from Porsa Morena.

 National Chambal (Gharial) Wildlife Sanctuary

 National Chambal (Gharial) Wildlife Sanctuary is situated on the Chambal River, and is inhabited by crocodiles, ghariyals, Ganges dolphins, and migratory birds.
 A boat cruise is organised by local forest officials.
 The sanctuary is 22 km from Bhind town.

 Gohad Fort

-Gohad Fort was built by the Bamraulia Jat ruler Singhandev II in 1505.
+Gohad Fort was built by the bamrolia Jats in 1505.
 Government offices are currently situated on its premises.